A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Inductive Characterization of Strong Normalization

-Weak-head contexts are an alternative to the meta-syntactic notation $\vec{r}$ of vectors of arguments.
-Notice that there is one rule for each kind of neutral term, one rule for answers and one rule for terms which are not weak-head normal forms.
+Weak-head contexts are an alternative to the meta-syntactic notation $\vec{P}$ of vectors of arguments used in the first definition of $\isn\beta$.
+Notice in the alternative definition that there is one rule for each kind of neutral term, one rule for answers and one rule for terms which are not weak-head normal forms.